 Not just a diet, but a lifestyle, keto has been known to help people lose weight and become healthier all around.
 Those who partake in the keto diet can eat meat; fish; leafy greens; above-ground vegetables, such as broccoli, asparagus, and green beans; high-fat dairy; nuts; seeds; avocado; berries; sweeteners; oils; and fats.
 The diet eliminates grains, sugar, fruit, and tubers, like yams and sweet potatoes, from daily intake.

-However, the diet does require a certain amount of prep time, and those who try it should know their way around a kitchen—at least the basics.
-So, in order to help make your keto a success, we put together a guide to ensure you have everything you need in once place to stick to the plan.
+With all that in mind, the diet does require a certain amount of prep time, and those who try it should know their way around a kitchen—at least the basics.
+So, in order to help make your keto journey a success, we put together a guide to ensure you have everything you need in one place to stick to the plan.

 Keto Pantry Staples